yeahreum/DeepFakes/README.md

-# Coding Challenge - Due Date, Thursday Feb 15 2018
+# Coding Challenge - Expiry Date, Thursday 15 February 2018 updated by Yeahreum C.D.E.V

-Generate your own faceswap using this algorithm.
-Post your github link with your code in the youtube comment section of [this](https://youtu.be/7XchCsYtYMQ) video.
-Bonus points if you document your code so that a beginner can do this easily (easier than this code).

 ## Overview

-This is the code for [this](https://youtu.be/7XchCsYtYMQ) video on Youtube by Siraj Raval.
+By Siraj Raval. further developed by Yeahreum C.D.E.V

 **Notice:** This repository is not operated or maintained by [/u/deepfakes](https://www.reddit.com/user/deepfakes/).
 Please read the explanation below for details.